alijafargholi/fabric_engin_point_distribution/README.md

 7- Deform the plane using some sort of procedural method place the points.
 8- Utilize a texture map as input for how the plane is deformed.

+Please visit this link for more information: http://alijafargholi.com/2015/12/fabric-engine-point-distribution/